ykmhk/stats220/README.md

 ## This is my repo for STATS 220.

 ## 🚧 the server that course provided us might be no longer correctly working.
+you could choose to download my html files to view them.